-- Breach published national, state, or local standards relating to solid waste or litter control; - Substantially increase the demand for potable water in excess of available supplies or distribution capacity without also including provisions to adequately accommodate the increased demand, or is unable to provide an adequate on-site water supply, including treatment, storage and distribution;

-- Substantially increase the demand for the public collection, treatment, and disposal of wastewater without also including provisions to adequately accommodate the increased demand, or is unable to provide for adequate on-site wastewater system; or - Result in demand for expansion of power or telecommunications service facilities without also including provisions to adequately accommodate the increased or expanded demand. - a.
-Wastewater Requirements: No development is proposed as part of the project, however public sewer and water facilities are available to service the parcel if future development requires.
-Environmental Management reviewed the application and had no comment on water treatment requirements.
-There would be no impact. - b.
-Construction of New Facilities: No new or expanded public wastewater treatment facilities would be required for the proposed project.
+- Breach published national, state, or local standards relating to solid waste or litter control; - Substantially increase the demand for potable water in excess of available supplies or distribution capacity without also including provisions to adequately accommodate the increased demand, or is unable to provide an adequate on-site water supply, including treatment, storage and distribution; - Substantially increase the demand for the public collection, treatment, and disposal of wastewater without also including provisions to adequately accommodate the increased demand, or is unable to provide for adequate on-site wastewater system; or - Result in demand for expansion of power or telecommunications service facilities without also including provisions to adequately accommodate the increased or expanded demand. - a-b.
+Wastewater Requirements: Public water and sewer service for the subject property would be provided by the El Dorado Irrigation District (EID) through a 6-inch water line and a 6-inch gravity sewer line traversing the subject parcel.
+There are no anticipated wastewater treatment or facility impacts.
 Impacts would be less than significant. - c.
-New Stormwater Facilities: Any possible drainage facilities needed for any future construction would be built in conformance with the County of El Dorado Drainage Manual, as determined by Development Services standards, during the grading and building permit processes.
+New Stormwater Facilities: Any possible drainage facilities needed for any future construction would be built in conformance with the County of El Dorado Drainage Manual, as determined by Community Development Services standards, during the grading and building permit processes.
 The impact would be less than significant. - d.
-Sufficient Water Supply: Public water is available to serve the site.
-Impacts would be less than significant. - e.
-Adequate Wastewater Capacity: Public Sewer is available to serve the site.
-There would be no impact. - f-g.
+Sufficient Water Supply: The project proposes to use a metered domestic water supply.
+There is an existing water line in Camarc Drive, which will require constructing a water line extension loop.
+With the proper extensions, the existing water conveyance facilities would be anticipated to deliver enough water pressure to meet Fire Department requirement of 1,000 GPM for a two-hour duration.
+EID requires that the expansions occur to their specifications.
+Impacts would be anticipated to be less than significant.

+- e.
+Adequate Wastewater Capacity: Wastewater disposal for the proposed project would be provided by upgrades and extension from the existing EID gravity sewer line that traverses through the proposed project area to the existing facilities in the surrounding public utility easements.
+Those facility upgrades would replace existing facilities, and would not be anticipated to introduce new significant environmental effects and therefore would be anticipated to have less than significant impacts. - f-g.
 Solid Waste Disposal and Requirements: El Dorado Disposal distributes municipal solid waste to Forward Landfill in Stockton and Kiefer Landfill in Sacramento.
 Pursuant to El Dorado County Environmental Management Solid Waste Division staff, both facilities have sufficient capacity to serve the County.
 Recyclable materials are distributed to a facility in Benicia and green wastes are sent to a processing facility in Sacramento.
 County Ordinance No. 4319 requires that new development provide areas for adequate, accessible, and convenient storing, collecting and loading of solid waste and recyclables.
+This project does not propose to add any activities that would generate additional solid waste, and any future additional housing units would generate minimal amounts of solid waste for disposal.
 Project impacts would be less than significant.